sebastien3k/vero/README.md

 This is a simple Flask-based API that allows you to generate Solana keypairs with a custom prefix or suffix using the `solana-keygen grind` command.

 ## How It Works
 The user provides a prefix (e.g., "bob") and specifies whether the address should start or end with that prefix.
 The API uses the `solana-keygen grind` command to generate a keypair that matches the prefix.
-The API is rate-limited to one request per day per user IP.
+The API is rate-limited to one request per four minutes per user IP.

 ## API Endpoint